michaelgranberryii/fpga-ultrasonic-sensor/README.md

 ## Description

-This project uses SystemVerilog to interface the an HC-SR04 ultrasonic distance sensor with the Zybo Z7-10 and display the readings on an SSD PMOD (seven segment display).
+This project uses SystemVerilog to interface an HC-SR04 ultrasonic distance sensor with the Zybo Z7-10 and display the distance readings on an SSD PMOD (seven segment display).

 ## Dependencies